Lorazepam 2mg: Uses, Benefits, and Precautions

 - The presence of food in the stomach does not significantly affect absorption

-- Sublingual administration can lead to faster onset of action
+- Sublingual administration can lead to a faster onset of action

 Distribution